AI Content Pipelines: From Text Prompts to Images and Video

 Fundrick ultimate animation - lightning strike attack

-From concept to three distinct media assets in a single session.
+Concept to three distinct media assets in a single session.
 No external artists, no asset stores, no waiting.

-The Click CLI Pattern
+The Click CLI pattern

 @click.group()